chef-boneyard/chef-server-ingredient/README.md

 This cookbook is deprecated.
 Use [chef-ingredient](https://supermarket.chef.io/cookbooks/chef-ingredient).

-The chef-ingredient cookbook has the `chef_server_ingredient` resource as a compatibility shim only, and consumers of that resource are recommended to switch to the `chef_ingredient` resource immediately.
+The chef-ingredient cookbook has the `chef_server_ingredient` resource as a compatibility shim only, and consumers of that resource need to switch to the `chef_ingredient` resource immediately.
+For now this cookbook depends specifically on version 0.5.0 of chef-ingredient.
+A refactor to use product names instead of package names will break the ability to use `chef_server_ingredient` in this way.

 License and Author
 ------------------